What's going on at struggling Celtic?

 "Kyogo does stretch the game, he comes short, he goes into the channels, and Ajeti doesn't do that.
 The two centre-backs will never have an easier game.

-"Sometimes when you're missing the main focal point of the team it can fester into the rest of the players, they just think 'we're a goal behind, we don't look like we're going to score.'"
+"Sometimes when you're missing the main focal point of the team it can fester into the rest of the players, they just think 'we're a goal behind, we don't look like we're going to score'."

-And former Celtic goalkeeper Pat Bonner questions whether Celtic rely too much on Kyogo.
+Former Celtic goalkeeper Pat Bonner questions whether Celtic rely too much on Kyogo.

 He told BBC Sportsound: "Possession doesn't get you anything if you don't have an end product.